At the close of our campaign

 - Parents attending parent-teacher conferences; parents or grandparents joining their children for lunch

 - Seniors and other guests attending pancake breakfasts, fish fries, receptions, spaghetti suppers, and Boy Scout dinners, our annual Fiesta, Wurst Fest, and the PTA Auction

 Back in 1998 our school started us on our journey of inclusiveness as a charter parish in F.I.R.E., which gives children with special needs the opportunity to attend Catholic schools.
 This project continues that tradition.

 With your gift, we can open our facilities to all – from students through seniors.

-We extend our thanks to all who have donated to our campaign as of March 29, 2013.
+We extend our thanks to all who have donated to our campaign as of The Close of Our Campaign.